-Schneider will acquire all outstanding shares of APC for $31 per share in cash, a 30 percent premium over the stock's closing price on Oct.
-27, the last trading day before the deal was announced.
+Schneider will acquire all outstanding shares of APC for $31 per share in cash, a 30 percent premium over the stock’s closing price on Friday.

 The combination of the two businesses will create “an industry leading business for both single-phase and three-phase uninterruptible power supply (UPS) systems as well as the preeminent provider of integrated systems for IT and data center applications,” according to an APC release.